slatedocs/slate/source/includes/_apiv1.md

-fax | false | Fax number of the business, should be 10 digits website | false | URL for the business, include http:// email | false | Email address for the business longitude | false | Longitude of the business location latitude | false | Latitude of the business location facebook_id | false | The Facebook ID or the name of the page for the business twitter_id | false | Twitter username for the business, without the @ symbol google_plus_id | false | The Google Plus ID or the name used for the page of the business instagram_id | false | The Instgram ID or the username for the business listing omit_address | false | Boolean for omitting the address from the listing (default: false) hours | false | The Hours a business is open or closed represented by a hash of multi dimensional arrays
+fax | false | Fax number of the business, should be 10 digits website | false | URL for the business, include http:// email | false | Email address for the business longitude | true | Longitude of the business location latitude | true | Latitude of the business location facebook_id | false | The Facebook ID or the name of the page for the business twitter_id | false | Twitter username for the business, without the @ symbol google_plus_id | false | The Google Plus ID or the name used for the page of the business instagram_id | false | The Instgram ID or the username for the business listing omit_address | false | Boolean for omitting the address from the listing (default: false) hours | false | The Hours a business is open or closed represented by a hash of multi dimensional arrays category_ids | true | MojoPages Category ID's that you want business to be listed under array (max: 3)

 ## Update a Partner Listing